The Brotherhood of Saint Gregory

 Eric Shelley

 Eric Shelley is a certified operating room nurse with the U.S. Department of Veterans Affairs at the VA Medical Center in Salem, Virginia.
 He lives in Roanoke, Virginia, and worships at Christ Episcopal Church, Roanoke, where he serves as a committee chair and member of the Altar Guild and as an acolyte and crucifer.
 In the Brotherhood, Br.
-Eric serves as Administrator for the community’s convocations and council meetings.
+Eric serves as Administrator and Sacristan for the community’s convocations and council meetings.

 Larry Walter Reich

-Larry Walter Reich serves as head verger and eucharistic minister in Saint Paul’s Episcopal Church, Chattanooga, Tennessee.
+Larry Walter Reich serves as head verger and eucharistic minister and visitor in Saint Paul’s Episcopal Church, Chattanooga, Tennessee.
 He is an Education for Ministry (EFM) graduate, advocates for victims of violent crime, and serves as a volunteer hospice chaplain for the homeless at Welcome Home of Chattanooga.
 He currently works for Ruby Falls in Chattanooga.

 Max Steele